davidjosearaujo/dissertation/docs/Federated Identity/How does Eduram work?.md

 ![[Pasted image 20241112105316.png]]When an end user opens a connection with a remote network, the NAS initiates a RADIUS exchange with the authentication server.

 When a remote user initiates a connection through a NAS, the request can include the remote user ID, password and IP address.
 The NAS then sends a request for authentication to the RADIUS server.
+## How are RADIUS servers used?
+RADIUS authenticates using two approaches:
+- **Password Authentication Protocol (PAP)**.
+The RADIUS client forwards the remote user's user ID and password to the RADIUS authentication server.
+If the credentials are correct, the server authenticates the user and the RADIUS client enables the remote user to connect to the network.
+- **Challenge Handshake Authentication Protocol (CHAP)**.
+Also known as a three-way handshake, CHAP authentication relies on the client and server using an encrypted shared secret.
+Compared to PAP, CHAP authentication is considered more secure because it encrypts authentication exchanges and it can be configured to do repeated mid-session authentications.